 Happy Earth Day!
 It’s the 51st Anniversary of Earth Day.
 That number makes me realize that I’m one of the first generations to grow up celebrating Earth Day in school.
 When you look at the Earthday.org website, there is so much content for you to explore.
 Conservation, Climate Literacy, Freshwater or Forest Ecosystems, Plastic Pollution, Biodiversity Loss, Air and Water Quality, Indigenous Land Rights, the list goes on.
 Are you feeling overwhelmed too?
 There is so much that needs saving, we need to admit that we cannot do it all alone.
 For some, it is finding an area of intense passion and really getting involved.

-For others, they just want to know how they can help in a practical way.
+Others just want to know how they can help in a practical way.
 To me, this is where the largest impact is made.
 The truth is that little changes done by many people add up to monumental shifts.
 With that in mind, I thought it was important to showcase two aspects.
 The first three topics are about adapting our conservation mindset on certain topics.
-Those things which seemed normal a few decades ago, but today we know so much more about the impacts and that we need to change our answers.
+Those things seemed normal a few decades ago, but today we know so much more about the impacts and that we need to change our answers.
 In closing, I focus on a list of practical conservation changes in our daily lives where collectively we can do some real good.
-And hopefully, many of this will just be common sense for the upcoming generation.
+And hopefully, much of this will just be common sense for the upcoming generation.

 Preservation Perspective Shifts

 About 75% of all plants, including those in our yards, gardens, and parks depend on pollinators.
-There are few important steps to protecting our pollinators, which include bees but also butterflies, bats, birds, moths, flies, beetles, wasps, etc.
+There are a few important steps to protecting our pollinators, which include bees but also butterflies, bats, birds, moths, flies, beetles, wasps, etc.

 Second, reduce or eliminate pesticide use.
 If you must use a pesticide, try to use the least toxic product as possible for the environment, wildlife, your pets, small children, and your lungs.
 Also, if you are going to apply a pesticide, apply it at night when pollinators are least active.

 Third, if you see a cluster of bees hanging on a limb or other object, you need to contact a beekeeper, not an exterminator, flamethrower, water hose, or bug spray.
 Swarms are quite literally homeless bees, so they are not defending a hive and are normally quite docile.
-Though that doesn’t mean you or me should mess with them.
-What they need is someone who knows how to direct them a new home.
+Though that doesn’t mean you or I should mess with them.
+What they need is someone who knows how to direct them to a new home.
 The beauty of the internet is your local beekeeper or beekeeping club is just an internet search away.

 Respecting Public Lands